 A conservatorship is a court process to appoint a legal guardian for an adult who cannot care for themselves.
 Modernly, one famous example is the conservatorship of Britney Spears by her father.
 This court-mandated arrangement lasted for more than a decade.

 While the Spears case may be the most popularized, it is more common for an adult to need a conservatorship due to dementia, mental illness, developmental disabilities, or an injury or condition that limits an individual’s decision-making abilities.
 The conservator maintains legal authority over care aspects of the conservatee’s life.
-Our Los Altos conservatorship lawyers can help you set up and operate a conservatorship.

 When a probate conservatorship gets established, the court appoints a conservator to be responsible for the adult conservatee.
 The court typically chooses a family member as conservator, but may choose a neutral third party like a friend, bank, or California licensed professional fiduciary when a family member is not available or to avoid family conflict.